oudeismetis/oudeis/content/blog/2020/tesla-hitch.md

 # Impact to range?

 There will definitely be an impact.
 The full hitch itself is 43lbs, ~36.5lbs if you detach the receiver.
-Leaving the receiver in only adds a couple of pounds, but maaaay also add a small amount of drag.
+Leaving the receiver on only adds a couple of pounds, but maaaay also add a small amount of drag.

 Honestly, I'm not worried enough about this to research further.
 What is really going to affect range is what you attach to the hitch itself.
 Adding a bike rack might [reduce range by ~30%](https://forums.tesla.com/forum/forums/hitch-installation-impact-range-updated-101513).
 Towing something will [obviously hurt range even more](https://insideevs.com/news/404005/video-tesla-model-3-towing-range-test/).